deepdeepdot/nano-deep-learning/05_assignment.md

 2) Using the class `tf`, rewrite the expression "4 / 2 + 3 * 4"

 3) Using the class `tf`, rewrite the expression "3 * 1 + 6 / 3 - 3 + 5"

+### Image Captioning

+### Rasa Chatbot AI

+This is optional due to the installation requirements.
+It assumes a Linux-based system.